ardakarayel/Arda_Karayel/README.md

 Identification of potential correlations between education and happiness levels.
 Insights into whether tertiary education enrollment plays a significant role in happiness.
 Visualization of global trends linking education with life satisfaction.

+#Hypothesis and Predictions

+This study aims to test the following hypotheses regarding the relationship between education level and happiness:

+Null Hypothesis (H₀): There is no significant relationship between education level and happiness index.
+Higher education levels do not significantly impact happiness scores.
+Alternative Hypothesis (H₁): Higher education levels are significantly correlated with higher happiness scores.
+Countries with better education systems and higher literacy rates tend to have higher happiness levels.

+#Predictions

+Based on previous research and logical reasoning, the following outcomes are expected:

+Countries with higher literacy rates and longer schooling years will have higher happiness scores.
+Tertiary education enrollment will be a strong predictor of happiness, but other factors such as GDP per capita and social support may have stronger correlations.
+Developed nations will show a stronger correlation between education and happiness, while in developing countries, economic factors may play a more dominant role.